Implementation of a Global Minimum Tax Rate

 Step 1 – Figure out if your group is In or Out.
 And what members of the group are included or excluded

-MNE Groups are impacted by the GloBE rules if their consolidated revenue in their financial statements exceeds EUR 750 m.
-The Constituent Entities of an MNE Group include all the entities within the Group, other than excluded entities, with any permanent establishment of a group entity being treated as a separate Constituent Entity [CE].
-Certain CEs are excluded from the operation of the GloBE rules, including non-profit organisations, pension funds, some investment entities that are the Ultimate Parent Entity [UPE] of the group.
+MNE Groups are within the GloBE rules if their consolidated revenue in their financial statements exceeds EUR 750 m.
+Where jurisdictions do not report in Euros, they should rebase their non-Euro denominated thresholds using the specific methodology set out in the Agreed Administrative Guidance for the Pillar Two GloBE Rules.
+The CEs of an MNE Group include all the entities within the Group, other than excluded entities, with any permanent establishment of a group entity being treated as a separate CE.
+Certain CEs are excluded from the operation of the GloBE rules, including non-profit organisations, pension funds and some investment entities that are the Ultimate Parent Entity [UPE] of the group.
 Ask your Integra tax advisor for details.
-The location of each Constituent Entity is usually determined based on tax residence or, in some cases, place of creation.
+A CE is usually located where it is tax resident or, in some cases, in its place of creation.
 This means that if a domestic law considers an entity to have a taxable Permanent establishment [PE] in that jurisdiction then it is located there for the purpose of the GloBE rules.

 Step 2